 During the Track Record Period, we also developed and generated revenue from sales of several consumer health products.
 Our consumer health products primarily include nasal cleaner sprays and solutions and eye atomizers, among others.
-Revenue generated from sales of these consumer health products amounted to RMB7.6 million, RMB9.6 million, RMB3.7 million and RMB0.8 million in 2021, 2022, 2023 and the six months ended June 30, 2024, respectively, representing 18.1%, 2.8%, 0.7% and 0.3% of our revenue for the same period.
+Revenue generated from sales of these consumer health products amounted to RMB9.6 million, RMB3.7 million and RMB4.6 million in 2022, 2023 and 2024, respectively, representing 2.8%, 0.7% and 0.8% of our revenue for the same period.